 Building Augmentative Alternative Communication (AAC) capacity within a school district is one of the many custom requests that can be made at SET-BC.
 At Rocky Mountain School in Elkford B.C., School Districts 5 and 6 came together for a three year project designed to build understanding of AAC.
-District specialists, educators and administrators were offered Professional Learning (PL) opportunities, in tandem with student based services (SBS) in support of a Tier 3 student with complex communication needs.

 The team was able to coordinate around Fayth – an amazing and energetic student who was transferring in from preschool.
 Fayth has been diagnosed with Angelman’s Syndrome secondary to Autism Spectrum Disorder, and is nonverbal.
 The team wondered how to help her grow into a thriving, integrated, highly communicative member of her Kindergarten room, and requested that the SET consultant focus on developing a plan around classroom integration of Augmentative Alternative Communication (AAC).

 The goal for the first year of PL services was to learn the basics of AAC such as ‘5 modes of AAC’, and included a two day Professional Learning series entitled “Beginning AAC”.
 The second year included ‘SLP shadowing’ which saw the SET BC consultant on-site at the beginning and end of the year to work with the team.
 The focus was around methods to increase communication and create strong inclusion practices such as using peers as models for communication, and teaching using multiple forms of nonverbal communication (pictures, gestures, vocalizations, objects in the environment and technology).
 Together, a knowledgeable and skilled AAC team was created to collaborate and focus on Fayth’s cognitive and communication learning.
 Team membership included the learning support team, multiple SLPs, classroom teacher, EA’s, Vice Principal, and parent.